How iOS and iPadOS optimize storage

-Use Finder or iTunes to check the storage on your iOS device
+Use the Finder or iTunes to check the storage on your iOS device

-- On a Mac with macOS Catalina 10.15, open Finder.
+- On a Mac with macOS Catalina 10.15 or later, open the Finder.
 On a Mac with macOS Mojave 10.14 or earlier, or on a PC, open iTunes.

 - Connect your device to your computer.

 - Select your device in the Finder or in iTunes.
 You'll see a bar that shows how much storage your content uses, divided by content type.